top of page

 A graduate of the University of Southern California's School of Cinematic Arts, David's first feature film, Victoria Day, premiered in competition at the Sundance Film Festival in 2009.
 His second feature, was an adaptation of his story Natasha.

-Born in Riga, Latvia, David lives in Toronto where he is the Creative Director of the Humber School for Writers.
+Born in Riga, Latvia, David lives in Toronto and teaches screenwriting at Humber Polytechnic.

 bottom of page